Getting Started with TiddlyWiki in 2026 (featuring encryption and TiddlyDesktop)🎯

 tip

-To generate a strong password, see the links to passphrase generators on Infinite Ink’s Generating Passphrases Like “correct horse battery staple” 🎠🔋.
+To generate a strong password, see the passphrase generators on Infinite Ink’s Generating Passphrases Like “correct horse battery staple” 🎠🔋.

 1. In the sidebar, select the Tools tab.

-2. Check the set password checkbox.
-This will display a lock in the page toolbar.
+3. Check the set password checkbox.
+This will display an open lock in the sidebar toolbar.2🔓

-4. Notice that set password button now says clear password.
+5. Notice that the set password button now says clear password and the lock in the sidebar toolbar2 is now locked.🔒

 <!--~~ Ordinary tiddlers ~~-->